bearing witness

 We are from Minneapolis.
 This is our city.
 We know this story because we have lived it.

-This is a film about Minneapolis.
-And more specifically, about the history + current reality of anti-police organizing in Minneapolis and the conditions that have necessitated active campaigns against MPD.
+bearing witness is a film about Minneapolis.
+About the long history and present reality of organizing against state violence, and the conditions that have made resistance necessary for generations.

-More than anything, it is a film about what it means to be Black in relation to the state.
+More than anything, this is a film about what it means to be Black in relation to the state.

 We are not looking to make martyrs of people who have been murdered, nor are we seeking to erect monuments to the traumas our community experienced that summer.
 We are simply trying to tell a truth; OUR truth.